imuragesh/Angular2024Cource/README.md

 Go to your app.module.ts
  if you add the any style in the styles.css it will effect all the component styling

+ Basic

+ How an angular App gets Loaded and Started?

+index.html file you can see inside the  body tag
+ <app-root></app-root>
+ tag is added
+ what ever the changes you made in the app componet related the css , ts and html file it will render to the index.html file and it will show in the browser also.
+ In your @component decorater you can see the selector ass the  "app-root"  string that will load the component and when inspect and see the source code you will see the in the body tag you will see the  <app-root></app-root> tag and some botstrap and the style script tag in teh source code  these are injected by the cli

+  explore  the mail.yts file

+  What is the Component?
+  Components are Inportent!
+  you can create the more tahn one component and you can use them in you applivcation where ever yuou want means reusable for exmple you wrote some logic in the abc component and you want use in that  logic in the different component the logic off the abc component is to add or show the user when they want to see the user or add user that time you need to abc component.

+creating a new component
+go to the  src folder and inside the src folder app folder go to the app folde in that create one folder and with the component name like server in that add the file like sever.component.ts you will get one empty file in yopur project componet is just one class  of type script just add the  this in your ts file export class ServerComponent{

+}

+add the @component({})
+and inport oit from the '@angular/core' in side the @component add selector and the selector should be the string like you can add selecto:'app-server' it can be any thig you cna give other name also when ever you need to use this componet that time you need to use the selector tag in your html file like  <app-server>  <app-server/> it will load the server componet in you html file

+ when you want to use the template in you component create the one more file in the same folder with extention .html

+like sever.component.html

+now we created one component and  we will use it to use we will dive into teh  app.component.ts we need to change somthig in this file to consume the created component